MENU

 Donors are invited back for annual check-ups soon after surgery.
 These may be at the transplant unit at first, but then will likely be with the GP.
 Other than these yearly checks, the same policies and procedures apply as they would to any other NHS patient – there is no preferential treatment for donating a kidney.
 However, in the extremely unlikely event that a donor needs a kidney transplant in the future, they will be offered additional priority on the waiting list within certain agreed criteria.

-LIFE AFTER KIDNEY DONATION
+LIFE AFTER DONATING A KIDNEY

 Your time recovering in hospital after your operation is a good opportunity to make sure you have everything you need before heading home.
 Before you leave hospital, you may want to discuss a few things with their healthcare team, such as: